AvihaySaada/AvihaySaada/README.md

 ## About Me

-Computer Science graduate with a strong interest in backend development, system design, and AI-powered applications.
+Software Developer with a strong interest in backend development, system design, and AI-powered applications.
 I enjoy building clean, scalable systems and focusing on clarity, maintainability, and real-world problem solving.

 Currently working on personal projects that combine modern backend technologies with Large Language Models (LLMs).